learn-co-curriculum/axi-da-project1/README.md

 ==SOLUTION==

 The above distributions both have significant outliers in the positive direction.
-The vast majority of review counts are between 0 and 1000 for Below Average Rating Restaurants, and between 0 and ~800 for Above Average Rating Restaurants.
+The vast majority of review counts are between 0 and 1000 for restaurants with a below average rating, and between 0 and ~800 for restaurants with an above average rating.
 Given how skewed these data are, a median is a better measure of centrality.

 In the cell below, calculate the average review count for above average and below average restaurants.